tamsky/rhodecode-enterprise-ce/docs/admin/config-files-overview.rst

         Default location: :file:`/home/{user}/.rccontrol/cache/MANIFEST`

         |RCC| uses this file to source the latest available builds from the
-        secure |RC| download channels.
+        secure RhodeCode download channels.
 The only reason to mess with this file is if you need to do an offline installation, see the :ref:`Offline Installation<control:offline-installer-ref>`
         instructions, otherwise |RCC| will completely manage this file.